Star Wars: Battlefront II (2005 video game): Development

 Star Wars: Battlefront II was announced on April 21, 2005, during Star Wars Celebration III held in Indianapolis, Indiana.
 Developer Pandemic Studios used their in-house engine, known as Zero to develop Battlefront II.
 The engine was used in Pandemic's other two Star Wars titles, Star Wars: The Clone Wars and the game's predecessor, Star Wars: Battlefront.
 As with Battlefront, Lua was utilized as the game's scripting language.
 Battlefront IIs release date would be set to coincide with the DVD release of Revenge of the Sith, similar to how Battlefront coincided with the release of the original trilogy on DVD.
 An Xbox demo of Battlefront II was also included on the Revenge of the Sith extras DVD to further promote the game.
 LucasArts looked to the fans for inspiration for Battlefront II, browsing forums and using other means to provide feedback for the sequel.
 Josh Resnick, founder of Pandemic Studios noted that it was difficult to get assets from Revenge of the Sith in order to build the related in-game assets.
 Peter Hirschmann, vice president of product development at LucasArts, detailed the immense efforts required to get the game to a playable state on the PlayStation Portable.
 "It was a huge 'pop the champagne' day if you got back one whole frame a second," he stated.
 LucasArts Engineers working on Indiana Jones and Star Wars development teams were brought in to help optimize game code.
+A compilation of the title and its predecessor, titled Star Wars Battlefront Classic Collection, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on March 14, 2024.
+The compilation was developed by Aspyr and features cross-generation play (PS4 with PS5; Xbox One with Xbox Series X/S) for up to 64 players, and includes the Xbox downloadable content.

 Bob Bergen voices Luke Skywalker, having voice doubled for Mark Hamill in previous Star Wars games such as the Star Wars: Rogue Squadron series.
 Voice actor Corey Burton recorded lines for Count Dooku, a role he has played in other Star Wars games as well as the Star Wars: The Clone Wars animated series.
 Obi-Wan Kenobi is portrayed by James Arnold Taylor, who played the role in the cartoon series.
 Scott Lawrence also returns to voice Darth Vader, a role he has portrayed since the 1994 game Star Wars: TIE Fighter.
 Other veteran Star Wars voice actors such as Tom Kane, Steve Blum and T.C.
 Carson also provide voice overs.
 Temuera Morrison portrays his signature roles Boba Fett, Jango Fett and the game's clone trooper narrator, but does not provide the in-game clone chatter as he did in Battlefront.